-Field Blank Samples are used to monitor the adequacy of decontamination procedures and possible sources of contamination such as potential laboratory methodologies.
+Equipment Blank Samples are used to monitor the adequacy of decontamination procedures and possible sources of contamination such as potential laboratory methodologies.
 Equipment blanks will consist of laboratory-supplied, distilled or de-ionized water and will be used to check for potential contamination of the equipment which may cause sample contamination.
-Equipment blanks will be collected by routing the distilled water through a decontaminated piece of sampling equipment into laboratory supplied bottles.
+Equipment blanks will be collected by routing the distilled water through a decontaminated piece of sampling equipment or disposable sampling equipment into laboratory supplied bottles.
 Non-dedicated field equipment will be decontaminated as specified below in subsection 5.3.
 Equipment blanks will be submitted to the laboratory at a frequency of one per 20 samples per matrix per type of equipment being used per parameter.
-Equipment blanks will not be completed for waste characterization sampling activities or if only disposable sampling equipment is used.
+Equipment blanks will not be completed for waste characterization sampling activities.